airborne-commando/OPSEC-OSINT-Tools/README.md

 * **Tor/VPN/XMR:**
   - Tor isn't bad but will get rate limited by captchas.
-  - Mullvad is a good VPN as it accepts XMR (Monero), which can't be traced back to you if you mine XMR with your own node.
-Note: VPNs are useless if you have bad OPSEC.
+  - Mullvad is a good VPN (Virtual Private Network) as it accepts XMR (Monero), which can't be traced back to you if you mine XMR with your own node.
+Note: VPNs are useless if you have bad OPSEC, same with Tor.

 * **Usernames/credentials/Identification:**
   - Use different usernames and credentials on different websites.